shehio/the-final-problem/playground/raspberrypi-os/README.md

 Run `./kvm/mjpg.sh`
 Check localhost:8080 for the stream on the same node

-For any node on the network: it should be {ipaddress}:8080 or custom ip address from tailscale if you're using overlay vpn
+For any node on the network: it should be {ipaddress}:8080 or custom ip address from tailscale if you're using overlay VPN

+#### Storage
+What’s the max read/write per second storage can handle with the pi serial bus?

 To enable this camera on zoom on any node on the network:
 - Install OBS